Nature Stay and Play

 Come explore, play, and connect with your little one in nature!
 Our Nature Stay and Play class is a hands-on outdoor experience designed for children 1.5-6 years old.
 Through guided activities and unstructured exploration, your child will develop early science concepts, fine motor skills, and a love for the natural world — all while building lasting memories with you by their side.

-Fall 2025 session: Communication
+Fall Wellness 2025

 Program Details: